bgamari/ghc-wiki-import/unpacked-sum-types.md

 ```

-Here the representation of the `C` constructor will contain a pointer to e.g. the `Some` constructor.
-The `Some` constructor will be a separate heap object and thus needs one word to store its info table pointer.
+Here the representation of the `C` constructor will contain a pointer to e.g.
+the `Some` constructor.
+The `Some` constructor will be a separate heap object
+and thus needs one word to store its info table pointer.

-In this example there is an alternative, unpacked representation that is more memory efficient and has fewer indirections.
-We could store a constructor tag together with the union of the fields of `T1` inside `C`.
-Conceptually the memory layout would look like this (in practice we might group pointer and non-pointer fields together):
+In this example there is an alternative, unpacked representation that is more
+memory efficient and has fewer indirections.
+We could store a constructor tag
+together with the union of the fields of `T1` inside `C`.
+Conceptually the
+memory layout would look like this (in practice we group pointer and
+non-pointer fields together):

 <table><tr><th> T2 info table pointer </th>